Subscribe to real-time market data updates including order book depth, instrument states, and trade statistics using Python and gRPC.

 Exception States

-INSTRUMENT_STATE_SUSPENDED | 3 | Orders can be canceled but no matching occurs, and no order entry or modification is allowed. |
+State Value Description INSTRUMENT_STATE_SUSPENDED3 Orders can be canceled but no matching occurs, and no order entry or modification is allowed.
+INSTRUMENT_STATE_HALTED6 This state is similar to SUSPENDED, with the exception that orders cannot be canceled.

 Other Possible States

-INSTRUMENT_STATE_MATCH_AND_CLOSE_AUCTION | 7 | This state is similar to PREOPEN, with the exception that matching will occur upon the transition of this state to any other state.
-This state is useful if you want matching to occur at the end of the state, but you don’t want the instrument to be open after. |
+State Value Description INSTRUMENT_STATE_PREOPEN2 Orders can be entered and modified, but no matching occurs.
+When the instrument transitions to an OPEN state, the orders entered during PREOPEN will match at a single opening price that is automatically determined by an algorithm that is designed to maximize the volume traded at the open.
+INSTRUMENT_STATE_MATCH_AND_CLOSE_AUCTION7 This state is similar to PREOPEN, with the exception that matching will occur upon the transition of this state to any other state.
+This state is useful if you want matching to occur at the end of the state, but you don’t want the instrument to be open after.

 from polymarket.v1 import refdata_pb2